Understanding Termination Pay in Ontario

 P. W. v.
 Fred Deely Imports Ltd., 2017 ONCA 158, 2018

-In this case, the ONCA addressed the termination of P.W., an employee with eight years of service who was terminated without just cause.
-P.W. was provided with termination pay; however, the employer halted P.W.’s benefits during this notice period.
+In this case, the appellate court addressed the termination of P.W., an employee with eight continuous years of service who was terminated without just cause.
+P.W. was provided with termination pay; however, P.W.’s employer halted P.W.’s benefits during this notice period.

-The omission of benefits led to a legal dispute concerning the comprehensive nature of termination pay packages under the ESA.
+The omission of benefits from P.W.’s compensation package resulted in a legal dispute concerning the comprehensive nature of termination pay packages under the ESA.
 The key legal issue in this case was whether the termination pay package should include benefits continuation during the notice period.
 P.W. asserted that the termination pay should encompass all aspects of his compensation, including health and dental benefits, which he would have received had he continued working throughout the notice period.

 The ONCA ruled in favour of P.W., in recognition of the concept that termination pay is meant to place the employee in the same financial position they would have been in if they had worked through the notice period.
 This holding required the employer to include benefits continuation as part of the termination pay package, ensuring that employees receive all components of their compensation during the notice period.